21st Annual Course on Religion, Spirituality and Health

 General Information

-Our next 5-day research course on spirituality and health will be held on August 12-16, 2024.
-Register early to ensure a spot.
 The course has been over-subscribed every year (see photos and participant bios from prior classes below).
-The course focuses on how to conduct research on religion, spirituality and health, and how to develop an academic career in this area, and compresses training material that was previously taught during our Duke post-doctoral fellowship (which was discontinued in 2010).
-Leading religion-health researchers from Duke, Yale and Emory will give presentations.
+The course focuses on how to conduct research on religion, spirituality and health, and how to develop an academic career in this area.
 If requested, there will also be time to discuss individual research projects with faculty — participants will each have 30 minutes one-on-one with Dr. Koenig or with another course faculty mentor of their choice (early registration will assure one of these mentorship spots).
 May include limited mentorship by Dr. Koenig to assist in implementation of research at participant’s home institution.
-Faculty for the course are Dan G. Blazer (psychiatry, epidemiology), Benjamin Doolittle (pediatrics, physician and clergy well-being/burnout), Allison Lewinski (nursing, qualitative research), Warren Kinghorn (theology, psychiatry), Harold G. Koenig (psychiatry, medicine, nursing), John P. Oliver (chaplain research, PTSD), and Redford Williams (behavioral medicine).
-Topics that will be covered include:
+Faculty for the course are Dan G. Blazer (psychiatry, epidemiology), Benjamin Doolittle (pediatrics, physician and clergy well-being/burnout), Keisha O’Garo, PsyD ( spiritually-integrated cognitive processing therapy for moral injury), Allison Lewinski (nursing, qualitative research), Warren Kinghorn (theology, psychiatry), Harold G. Koenig (psychiatry, medicine, nursing), John P. Oliver (chaplain research, PTSD), and Joan Romaine (National Institutes of Health, research funding).

 • Resources for learning more about spirituality and health